chujiezheng/DiffKS/README.md

 Codes for the paper: [**Difference-aware Knowledge Selection for Knowledge-grounded Conversation Generation**](https://arxiv.org/abs/2009.09378)

+If you have any problem or suggestion, feel free to contact me: chujiezhengchn@gmail.com

 Please cite this repository using the following reference:

 ```bib